2022 Bradford Bulls season: January 2022

 Bradford announced another friendly, this time against RFL League 1 side Midlands Hurricanes at Odsal on 12 February.
 As this is during the RFL Championship season, the Bulls will have a mixture of players not selected for the league game and academy/reserve players.
 The Bulls fell short in their first pre-season friendly losing 28-22 to Batley Bulldogs.
 Bradford put on a strong showing against a youthful Hull F.C. side as the Bulls ran out 42-12 winners in the second pre-season friendly with the highlights coming from David Foggin-Johnston's two tries and Dec Patton kicking six goals for a 100% conversion rate.
-The fixtures for the 2022 Summer Bash were released and it was revealed that the Bulls would face local rivals Halifax Panthers on the 30th July at Headingley Stadium.
+The fixtures for the 2022 Summer Bash were released and it was revealed that the Bulls would face local rivals Halifax Panthers on 30 July at Headingley Stadium.
 Bradford lost their last pre-season friendly 12-30 against historic rivals Leeds Rhinos in front of a huge 7,237 crowd.
 The Bulls got their 2022 RFL Championship season off to a great start with a comprehensive 46-16 win against Dewsbury Rams with Matty Dawson-Jones and new signing Keiran Gill both scoring two tries each.

 February 2022

 Young prop forward Bradley Ho joined RFL League 1 side Keighley Cougars on a season long loan.
 The draw for the 3rd and 4th Rounds of the 2022 Challenge Cup were made with the Bulls being drawn away to RFL Championship side London Broncos.
-New halfback Dec Patton signed a 1 year extension to his contract to keep him at the Bulls until the end of 2023.
+New halfback Dec Patton signed a one-year extension to his contract to keep him at the Bulls until the end of 2023.
 The Bulls came crashing back down to earth as they suffered a shock 28-14 loss to Sheffield Eagles in wet conditions, new centre Kieran Gill scored for the second consecutive game whilst centre Rhys Evans scored Bradford's other try.
 Forward Chester Butler joined the Bulls on loan from Super League side Huddersfield Giants on a season long loan.
 Bradford suffered a heavy 38-4 defeat at the hands of high flying Leigh Centurions with Gill scoring the only try for the Bulls.
 The game against Barrow Raiders was postponed due to a water logged pitch caused by Storm Eunice.